Need Help? Give us a call.

 Determining the cost of debt is important when you’re shopping around for a business loan.
 You might have heard of the saying, “You can’t make an omelet without breaking some eggs.”
 This is often true for small businesses.
 In order to move the needle, business owners often need to rely on business loans.
 But there comes a tipping point where there’s too much debt and not enough growth.
 Cost of debt helps you identify this tipping point.

 When you calculate the cost of debt, you can compare that to the income growth that will come from the capital.
 For instance, if you can use a $10,000 low-interest-rate loan to create a new product that’ll land your business hundreds of new clients, then the loan is probably worth the cost.
 But if the income potential of the loan doesn’t surpass the cost, you’re better off getting another loan or adapting your expectations.

 Prospective lenders might also evaluate your cost of debt by looking at projections in your business plan.
 If your cost of debt is too high, the lender might not approve you for the loan, unless you can propose a different use of funds with higher growth potential.

-Lenders, investors, and business owners calculate cost of debt in different ways, but the most common formula is this:
+Lenders, investors, and business owners calculate cost of debt in different ways, but the most common cost of debt formula is: